calcode/calcode.github.io/_posts/2022-02-17-product-roadmaps.md

 permalink: product-roadmaps
 ---

-I wanted to share some thoughts on how our product management team has approached one of the most divisive topics in the product community: product roadmaps.
+I wanted to share some thoughts on how our product management team has approached one of the most divisive topics in the product community - product roadmaps.

 ## What was the aim?